Lakshika Kaushik

 Fear of mistakes or failure holding your child back

-Fear of doing something wrong can affect how your child takes initiative.
+Fear of doing something wrong can reduce your child’s willingness to try new things or take initiative.

 Avoiding tasks where mistakes are possible